-Probably one of the most interesting IGCSE subjects, this course is designed not only for those students who have a strong personal interest in all aspects of sport and physical education, but also for those who may be considering one of the many sports related degrees in their higher education.
+Probably one of the most interesting IGCSE courses, this course is designed not only for those students who have a strong personal interest in all aspects of sport and physical education, but also for those who may be considering one of the many sports related degrees in their later education.

 The last ten years has seen not only a steady increase in peoples' leisure time but also a correspondingly dramatic increase in the recreation and leisure industry.
-This course would be a great stepping stone to the many different fields of this exciting industry.
+This course would be a great lead-in to the many different fields of this industry.

-Students follow a syllabus which gives them the opportunity to study both practical sports and theoretical aspects of the human body and sports participation.
+Students follow a syllabus which gives them the opportunity to study both the practical (60% of the syllabus) and theoretical aspects (40% of the syllabus) of Physical Education.